HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/quickstart.md

 ## The Domino REST API schema

-You won't find the Domino REST API schema here.
-Samples and explanations, configuration and steps - yes.
+You will find a snapshot of the Domino REST API schemas [here](../references/openapidefinitions.md).
 The actual schema however resides on your Domino REST API server instance as OpenAPI specification.
 You can read and explore it directly with your own data.
 {: .alert .alert-danger}

 ## A few phrases you should know